sm2348/github_capstone/Report.md

 ### 5. Discussion

-I have used venue density, venue diversity and security (employment rate and crime rate) as indicators of living environment in this project.
-The way the boroughs were clustered differed a lot depending on which of these factors were taken into account.
-The clustering by venue diversity did not provide much information about which boroughs have better living environment, probably because the area was too large.
+Venue density, venue diversity and security (employment rate and crime rate) were used as metrics for of living environment in this project.
+The way the boroughs were clustered differed a lot depending on which of these features were taken into account.
+Clustering by venue diversity did not provide much information regarding borough-wise living environment, probably because the area was too large.
 Considering venue diversity per borough may have been redundant, as it is very likely that a borough will have large venue diversity due to its large size.
 This indicator should have been used when investigating more narrow areas such as neighborhoods or districts within a borough.
 Clustering by venue density and security did differentiate the boroughs more vividly.

-Since these were clustered separately for better clustering results, I will select boroughs that were in the ‘decent’ clusters for both of these indicators.
-High employment rate and low crime rate is often desirable as to a certain extent, it is a indicator of security.
+Preferences for high or low venue densities and house price depends on personal preference, but high employment rates and low crime rates are commonly desirable trait for residential areas.
 The clusters with relatively decent employment rate and crime rates were cluster number 2 (employment = 79.0%, crime = 8.1%) and 0 (employment = 73.3%, crime = 9.9%).
 The crime rate of these cluster is below median when compared with other clusters, and employment rate is also above median.
-I will filter out the boroughs that match this condition:
+Cluster with high employment rate and low crime rate:

 ![](/images/screenshot(151).png)

-For house price and venue density, I will filter out clusters 0 (average house price = 507619, venues per square mile = 35.8) and 3 (average house price = 691295, venues per square mile = 93.8).
-Clusters 1 and 2 will be excluded due to extremely high house prices and extremely low venue density.
+Although preference for venue density is arbitrary, urban environment often comes with higher house prices, so we will try and identify urban areas with more affordable house prices.
+Cluster that meets this requirement will be:

 ![](/images/screenshot(152).png)